RangerRhino23/PyBlog-Website/Blog-Ideas.md

 * Deeper ursina exploration (using panda3D)

-* The history of python
+* The history of python - DONE

-Total blogs completed: 10
+Total blogs completed: 11